[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 Actually, there is a convenient site that can solve these French learning problems!

-- Simply paste a French text from your smartphone, and it will play it back in a native voice
+- Just paste French text from your smartphone, and it will play it back in a native voice.

-- Even when entering accent marks is a hassle, you can just upload an image or photo of the text, and it will read the characters and convert them to speech
+- Even when inputting accent marks is a hassle, you can simply upload an image or photo of the text, and it will read the characters and convert them into audio.

-By using convenient features perfect for language study, you can improve your French pronunciation and speaking all at once.
+By using these convenient features perfect for language study, you can rapidly improve your French pronunciation and speaking.

-For future French studies, text-to-speech sites and apps are recommended!
+For future French studies, we recommend text-to-speech sites and apps!

-Using this article as a guide, why don't beginners and self-taught learners experience a new way of learning French?
+Using this article as a guide, why don't beginners and self-taught learners alike experience a new method of studying French?

-Recommended Free Text-to-Speech Sites for French Pronunciation [Beginner & Self-Study Friendly]
+Recommended Free Text-to-Speech Sites for Learning French Pronunciation [Beginner/Self-Study Compatible]

-If you want to practice French pronunciation and speaking, Ondoku is recommended!
+If you want to practice French pronunciation and speaking, we recommend 『Ondoku』!

-Ondoku is an AI text-to-speech site that converts your original French texts or phrases from reference books into audio with native speaker pronunciation.
+Ondoku is an AI text-to-speech site that converts original French text you prepare or phrases from textbooks into audio with native speaker pronunciation.

 You can use it just by copying and pasting the French text you want to read.

-Since you only need to access the site via a browser, there is no need to install any special apps.
+Since you only need to access the site from a browser, no special app installation is required.

-Whether you are a beginner or a self-taught learner, why not first experience the natural French audio of Ondoku?
+Whether you are a beginner or self-taught, why not first experience the natural French audio of 『Ondoku』?

-How to Use Ondoku's Free French Text-to-Speech (Supports Long Texts)
+How to Use Ondoku's Free French Text-to-Speech (Long Text Compatible)

 Ondoku is very easy to use.